8 Benefits of a New Garage Door

 Garage doors don’t rely on the motor to produce all the energy needed to lift the door — that would take a lot of power and wouldn’t be the most efficient method.
 The motor controls the course of the movement, and the placement of torsion springs above the door makes that movement easy.

 Springs hold elastic potential energy, which can produce enough power to balance out the door’s weight.
 That’s why if you lift a garage door manually, you’re not handling anywhere near the full weight of the door.

-The tube shaft is the bar running above the door that holds the torsion springs in place.
+The tube shaft is the bar running above the door that holds the garage door torsion springs in place.
 It doesn’t move, but its presence allows the springs to function how they’re supposed to.

 The drums are essentially pulley wheels attached to the ends of the tube shaft.
 When the energy from the springs is released, it causes the drums to rotate.
 Since the drums connect to the cables, this rotation causes the cables to move.

 The connection point between the opening mechanism and the door itself comes in the form of metal lifting cables on each side of the door.
 The bottom of each garage door cable connects to the bottom of the door, while the top connects to the drum.
 When the drum rotates, it begins rolling up the cable.
 As the cables are pulled upward, they lift the door with them.

 The garage door components we’ve covered so far lift the garage door.
 But if that door isn’t kept on a set path, it could crash into the ceiling or go careening off to one side.

 Door tracks and rollers keep this from happening.
 Rollers are essentially small wheels installed along both sides of the garage door.
 They fit into metal tracks that trace the path the garage door needs to take as it opens and closes.
 When the mechanism lifts the door, the garage door rollers move along the inside of the tracks to keep the door moving straight up and down.
 As a safety feature, if your garage door ever comes off this track, it won’t be able to open.